d9pouces/django-floor/doc/source/settings.rst

 Default settings
 ----------------

-Please take a look at :mod:`djangoFloor.conf.defaults` for all default settings.
+Please take a look at :mod:`djangofloor.conf.defaults` for all default settings.

 Displaying settings
 -------------------